 Gardening with NYC Native Plants

-This link gives native alternatives to invasive plants for use in gardens, yards, and natural plantings.
-The list is organized by horticultural plant group: trees, shrubs, vines, herbaceous plants, and grasses.
+Native Alternatives to Invasive Plants - Offers alternative plants for use in gardens, yards, and natural plantings; organized by: trees, shrubs, vines, herbaceous plants, and grasses.
+Marielle is a contributor.

 Mistaken Identity?
 Invasive Plants and their Native Look-alikes: An Identification Guide for the Mid-Atlantic

-The purpose of the work is to facilitate correct identification of confusingly similar invasive and native plant species.
-Download a copy of Mistaken Identity here.
+An NYBG publication by Dr. Robert Naczi that facilitates correct identification of confusingly similar invasive and native plant species.
+View a pdf of Mistaken Identity here.

 Native Plant Nurseries